JElchison/crypto-lab/solutions/lab5/README.md

 student@crypto-lab:~$ less /opt/crypto-lab/shared/server.py
 ```

 The password is stored in MD5 format.
-Let's try reversing it using John the Ripper.
+Let's try reversing it using John the Ripper (Jumbo community-enhanced version).

 First, copy the hash file to your local machine.